Amingman/LabTechFinder/README.md

 There are some sample pictures in the public directory.
 Use them whenever appropriate.

 ## Bugs
-- Still dont understand how HTTP methods work.
+- Still dont understand how HTTP methods work exactly.
 What is a "resource" and why post is different from put / patch?
 - What does ensure log in do?
 - I FORGOT TO ADD SUPER USER!
 <!-- 4.
 Adding new lab member causes a bug where the picture not loaded properly.
 Exiting the page and reentering works, though.
 Currently redirecting to lab page to circumvent this problem. -->